bem/bem-components/common.blocks/popup/popup.en.md

 At the moment of first display (`visible` modifier toggle) block's DOM element is created in the end of document `<body>`.

+## Block's initialization

+Before `popup` can be displayed on the `visible` modifier toggling, it should be initialized with `setTarget` method. `setTarget` needs to determine the popup position on web page.
+It can be performed:

+* according to parent block's position.
+In this case the parent DOM element or BEM block should be passed as an argument to `setTarget`;
+* by direct coordinates defining.
+The first argument passed to `setTarget` defines left indent from the edge of the page, second defines the top indent: `setTarget(x-coordinate, y-coordinate)`.

+The method returns `this`.

 ## Block's modifiers